-5 What if there are problems with the host situation?
+What if there are problems with the host situation?

-- In the unlikely event of the child being in any way at risk they can be removed immediately and accommodated by the exchange co-ordinator or by the school counsellor.
-Another family will be - arranged.
-The child will have support through the process, from the counsellor and co-ordinator. - The visiting students are provided with contact numbers of the coordinator, prior to arrival. - If it is a matter of different rules or lifestyle causing the tension, there will be facilitation to resolve the situation. - The visitor's parents will be included in the process.
+In the unlikely event of the child being in any way at risk they can be removed immediately and accommodated by the exchange co-ordinator or by the school counsellor.
+Another family will be

+- The visiting students are provided with contact numbers of the coordinator, prior to arrival. - If it is a matter of different rules or lifestyle causing the tension, there will be facilitation to resolve the situation. - The visitor's parents will be included in the process.